 Hello friends!
 Today’s ‘Ask’…

-How have you stopped your dependence on people, places, and things?
-What has worked for you?
-Let us know and join the movement with me!
+How do you let go of anger about your addictions?
+What works for you?
+Let us know and join the movement!

 More from living